 Some people believe that concentrating resources on only one solution will achieve the goal of carbon neutrality faster.
 However, Toyota believes that investing carefully in multiple technologies will be a quicker and more inclusive way to achieve carbon neutrality around the world.

 Toyota believes it has a responsibility to ensure that each and every customer has the opportunity to choose the lowest-possible CO2 product on the journey to carbon neutrality – irrespective of market, segment and budget.
 This is why the Toyota electric car strategy focuses on a variety of powertrains as opposed to just one solution.

 How many different electrified cars will Toyota sell?

 Creating low emissions electrified solutions for the masses is part of Toyota’s DNA.
-As of today, Toyota has sold more than 17 million electrified vehicles worldwide – including, in 2020, nearly 2m vehicles.
+Since the launch of the Prius in 1997, Toyota has sold more than 17 million electrified vehicles worldwide – including, in 2020, nearly two million vehicles.

 This approach will continue at speed, with Toyota further expanding its global electrified portfolio to 70 products, including 15 battery-electric vehicles, by 2025.
 You can read more about our Beyond Zero plans by clicking here.

 To ensure these products are the most accessible and efficient they can be, Toyota will continue to make significant investments in new battery technologies, such as solid state, and ever more efficient electric motors and improved power electronics.